 Initially, raw flower was not allowed, but the legislature expanded the law.
 The only types of medical cannabis allowed are pills, oils, gels, creams, ointments, tinctures, liquids, and forms for administration through vaporization.

-The states that only allow extracts are Louisiana and Minnesota.
-Prices are incredibly high in both states.
-New York, Pennsylvania, and West Virginia initially limited their programs to extracts, but later expanded the programs.
+The states that only allow extracts are Louisiana, Minnesota, and Virginia.
+Prices are incredibly high in both Louisiana and Minnesota, while sales have just begun in Virginia.
+New York, Pennsylvania, and West Virginia initially limited their programs to extracts, but eventually expanded the programs.